-5.1 Application for a permit to import must be made prior to the proposed date of importation in writing to:
+5.1 Application for a permit to import must be made before the proposed date of importation in writing to:

-Animal Imports Team MAF Bisosecurity New Zealand PO Box 2526 Wellington New Zealand.
+Animal Imports Team

+MAF Biosecurity New Zealand

+PO Box 2526

+Wellington

+New Zealand.

 Email: animalimports@maf.govt.nz

-- 5.2 The permit to import will be issued for multiple consignments for a period of up to six months. - 5.3 Attached to, and an integral part of the permit to import, is the current import health standard that describes the conditions under which invertebrates may be imported into New Zealand.
+5.2 A permit to import will be issued for multiple consignments for a period of up to six months.

+5.3 Attached to, and an integral part of the permit to import, is the current import health standard that describes the conditions under which invertebrates may be imported into New Zealand.